Slender-billed parakeet

-The slender-billed parakeet (Enicognathus leptorhynchus) is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+The slender-billed parakeet (Enicognathus leptorhynchus) or choroy, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is endemic to Chile, where it is known by the local common name choroy.

 Taxonomy and systematics

 The slender-billed parakeet has also been named Enicognathus byroni, but the current specific epithet leptorhynchus has priority.
 It shares its genus with the austral parakeet (E. ferrugineus) and is monotypic.

 Description

 The slender-billed parakeet is about 40 cm long.
 The species' English name comes from its greatly elongated mandible.
 The sexes are the same.
 Adults have a red forehead and lores in an otherwise yellow-green face.
 Their upperparts are dull green.
 Their underparts are yellowish green with a reddish patch on the belly.
 Their tail is also reddish; their wings are mostly green with bluish green primaries.
 Immature birds are similar to adults but are a darker green and have whitish skin around the eye.